US pop singer Ariana Grande is to play a special gig for the victims of Manchester on Sunday June 4.

 The Queen met Evie Mills 14 from Harrogate.
 They had a chat about Ariana Grande.
 She also met Millie Robson 15 who suffered leg injuries.
 Millie’s Dad was also there.

 It is expected that some of the patients will be discharged Bank Holiday weekend.
 However, there are many who will remain because they need long-term treatment.

-Emotions continue to run high in Manchester and across the nation.
-It was such an innocent occasion that was blown up, killing 22 and injuring more than 60.
+Emotions continued to run high in Manchester and across the nation.
+An innocent occasion blown up, killing 22 and injuring more than 60.

 video: BBC production